Plato (428–348 BC)

 Plato was a leading Greek philosopher and pupil of Socrates, who founded the Academy (see below) where Aristotle studied.
 His early dialogues present a portrait of Socrates as a destructive arguer, but in the great middle dialogues he develops his own doctrines such as the Theory of Forms (Republic), the immortality of the soul (Phaedo), knowledge as recollection of the Forms by the soul (Meno), virtue as knowledge (Protagoras), and attacks hedonism and the idea that "might is right" (Gorgias).
 The Symposium and Phaedrus sublimate love into a beatific vision of the Forms of the Good and the Beautiful.
 The late dialogues (Sophist, Theaetetus, Politicus, Philebus, Parmenides) are difficult and technical; the Timaeus contains cosmological speculation.

 Plato was convinced that ultimate reality lay in ideas and what he called Forms, perfect abstractions of things, which were knowable only through the trained mind.
 Plato believed that what we see around us are no more than distortions of the truth – twisted reflections of some Platonic ideal.
 For example, a particular tree, which might have a branch or two missing or a gnarled trunk, have been struck by lightning, or bear a carving with lovers' initials, is merely a flawed embodiment of the ideal Form of a tree from which its existence derives.
 Outside of space and time, outside of materiality, is the one pure, transcendent Tree that allows us to identify the imperfect reflections of all particular trees around us.
 Only reason, guided by the proper use of logic, Plato insisted, makes the perception of such ideal Forms possible.
+In mathematics, Platonism is the belief that mathematical objects exist independent of physical models.

 The highest function of the human soul, according to Plato, is to achieve the vision of the Form of the Good.
 Drawing an analogy between the soul and the state, he presents his famous ideal state ruled by philosophers, who correspond to the rational part of the soul.
 In the late Laws Plato develops in detail his ideas of the state.
 His idealist philosophy, his insistence on order and harmony, his moral fervor and asceticism, and his literary genius have made Plato a dominant figure in Western thought.